 Pasta with Chard and White Beans: Pasta with chard and chickpeas is just one iteration — and a tasty one — of the classic Italian trio of pasta, greens and beans.
 Use any kind of chard, a beloved kitchen garden vegetable in Italian cuisine.
 I prefer green chard in this recipe, but you can use any other chard variety you have available.

 Chard with Pinto Beans: This simple recipe for chard with pinto beans is inspired by a Native American recipe made with wild greens.
 It’s an excellent way to use up big bunches of chard when it’s in peak season.
-You can use any variety of chard — green, Swiss, rainbow — our favorite is the latter.
+You can use any variety of chard, including green, Swiss, or rainbow.
 You can substitute other greens in whole or in part, too — kale, collards, spinach, mustard greens, etc.

 Italian Vegetable Ragout with Chard: Here’s a warming dish of all-season veggies.
 This quick, hearty dish can be served over grains, pasta, or polenta.
 Though I favor chard in this dish, there’s no reason not to try it with other greens, such as those listed under variations, or any others you may have on hand.